 For All Purpose Flour

-- Use ¾ plus 2 tablespoons of packed AP Flour
+- Use ¾ plus 2 tablespoons of packed AP Flour (126 grams plus 2 tablespoons).

-- Use 1 Tablespoon of milk
+- Use 1 Tablespoon of milk.

 This recipe has not been tested with these substitutions and/or variations due to celiac disease and food allergies.
 If you change any of the ingredients, please let us know how the recipe turned out in the comments below!